 This week, ServiceSource attended Pulse, a two-day gathering of thousands of customer success professionals from all over the world.
 The event provides an excellent forum to share our best practices and unique perspectives on customer success, while also learning how others are navigating challenges in the industry.
 A platinum sponsor of Pulse (alongside other leading companies such as Deloitte, Accenture, and Slack), ServiceSource experts presented and moderated panels on several different topics of interest to attendees.
-Following are a few of our key insights we wanted to share coming out of this year’s conference.
+Following are a few of the key insights we wanted to share coming out of this year’s conference.

 Customer success is a core company philosophy, not just a department

-Customer success is no longer just a renewal “sales motion.”
+Customer success is no longer just a revenue retention “sales motion.”
 Instead, it should be thought of as a constantly moving target you need to be aiming for throughout the entire customer lifecycle.
 What a customer expects on Day 1 is entirely different than what they need from you in Year 3 of your partnership.
 To help them grow, you need to continuously evolve your solutions alongside their changing expectations.

 However, you can’t just talk about customer success in a thirty-minute presentation at your annual meeting, or throw together a customer success team half-heartedly without any clear direction.
 Customer success must be a significant priority, integrated into every nook and cranny of your organization, and mindfully practiced every day.
 It’s a philosophy that, if implemented correctly, will drive all of the decisions you make in the right direction, positively transform your customer relationships, and ultimately grow your revenue.